verypossible/heartbeat/README.md

 # Heartbeat

-A tool for generating visual representations of near real time, digital interactions.
+A tool for generating visual representations of near real time, slack interactions.

 ## Requirements